 - Qualified annuity taxation.
 If you have a qualified annuity no tax is owed until you begin receiving payments.
 However, the IRS does

-require distributionsbegin the year you turn age 72.
+require distributionsbegin at your RMD age.
 Typically, each distribution will be both earnings and the original contribution which will be fully taxable.
 An exception applies to Roth accounts.
 Contributions are distributed tax-free, and earnings may also be tax-free if you meet the requirements for a qualified distribution.